Connecting students with First Nations people since 2011

 • Local to Sydney (Hawkesbury) programs operate all year round

-Click on a region below for sample itineraries:
+Click on a region below for package options:

 Why Red Earth Immersions?